churslic/BoostTokenizer/README.md

     token: really        amazing.
 ```

 Notice how even though there were multiple `&`'s, all of them were ignored.
-But wait, this still isn't exactly what we wanted, because now it's not ignoring spaces.
+But wait, this still isn't exactly what we wanted because now it's not
+ignoring spaces.
 Recall that our delimiter was:

 ```
 char_separator<char> delim("&");
 ```

 We can actually put multiple characters into our delimiter.
 So to get rid of spaces we would write:

 ```
 char_separator<char> delim(" &");